Medicare Costs for 2020 Simplified:

 The second option, and rapidly growing in popularity, is Medicare Advantage.
 Medicare Advantage plans are plans offered by private insurance companies and regulated by the federal government to offer an alternative to Medicare.
 These plans are usually HMO and PPO options that require you to use a set network to receive your care.
 Medicare Advantage plans are often the lower cost alternative to Medicare and Medicare Supplements and often offer coverage for services Medicare usually does not cover.
 These can include vision, dental, hearing, transportation, fitness memberships and much more.
 Medicare Advantage plans differ from area to area.
 For help selecting the correct Medicare Advantage we strongly advise working with an agent to get one that fits your needs and budget.

 Find out more about Medicare Advantage here.

 Still have questions or need assistance with calculating your Medicare costs?
-You are not alone, AHIC is here to help.
-If you would like someone to walk you through the process of calculating your costs for Medicare, shopping for a plan, then please click on the link below.
-Our services are at NO COST to you and we will be here to help you for the lifetime of your policy.
+You’re not alone.
+AHIC is here to walk you through the process of applying for Medicare or shopping for the plan that’s right for you.
+Our services are free for you and we’ll be here to help for the lifetime of your policy.